Rupert Holmes on how to go about buying a yacht for shorthanded racing - the fastest growing section of the sport at the moment

 Shorthanded racing in the UK and France is predominantly under IRC and there are no one design classes, so it’s imperative the boat will rate competitively (unless six or eight owners eventually get together to seed a new class).
 In this size range IRC still appears to treat some very lightweight planing boats quite harshly, which tends to rule out designs like the Figaro 2 and many of Pogo’s ultra-fast cruising models.

 Equally, the stability requirements for Category 1 oceanic races such as the OSTAR, AZAB and RORC Transatlantic now rule out designs such as the Sigma 33.
-If your future plans include one of these events it’ll pay to factor it in at an early stage.
+If your future plans include one of these events it’ll pay to factor it in at an early stage when looking for a second hand boat.
 Equally, there are few boats shorter than 30ft that comply with the equivalent requirements for the Fastnet.

 Outside a handful of small yards such as JPK, two designs currently dominate the market for new boats in this sphere.
 The most obvious is the Sun Fast 3300 which is offered with a wide range of possible specification and final on-the-water prices varying from around £240,000 to £280,000, including VAT.